coverclock/com-diag-hazer/SARA-R5.md

 I use AT&T as my LTE-M Mobile Network Operator (MNO).
 The Access Point Name (APN) and other parameters are specific to the service plan I have with AT&T. Your mileage may vary.

-THIS IS A WORK IN PROGRESS.
-(Which is a way of saying it doesn't work.)

 #### Turn Radio Off; GNSS continues to run